 You are here

-The total numbers (for Scotland as a whole, for the years from 2000) which are produced using the two definitions are compared in the chart which follows.
+The total numbers (for Scotland as a whole) which are produced using the two definitions are compared in the chart which follows.

 The files below have been made available as Excel spreadsheets and can be viewed in Comma Separated Value (CSV) or Adobe Acrobat Portable Document Format (PDF).

-Note: age-standardised alcohol-related death rates are available from the Age-standardised Death Rates section of this website.
+Note: age-standardised accidental death rates are available from the Age-standardised Death Rates section of this website.

 A list of common definitions and acronyms used in these pages is available on our Glossary page.

 Please get in touch if you need any further information, or have any suggestions for improvement.